Buenos Aires Argentina Guide

 [Photo Credit: Paula Moya]

-Allow me to elaborate on the topic of sandwiches, because this cafe tops the charts in the vast quantity and variety of sandwiches you can choose from.
-You’ve got an entire half-page in the menu dedicated to turkey sandwiches, which is not really common in Buenos Aires.
-Then there’s the medialunas rellenas, which are croissant sandwiches filled with cheese, ham, and other ingredients.
+Elaborating on the topic of sandwiches, this cafe tops the charts in the vast quantity and variety of sandwiches you can choose from.
+There’s even an entire half-page in the menu dedicated to turkey sandwiches, which is not really common in Buenos Aires.
+Then there are the medialunas rellenas, which are croissant sandwiches filled with cheese, ham, and other ingredients.
 They have traviatas, a sandwich made with crackers instead of bread, for a lighter option.
 You can choose from classic sandwich ingredients such as ham, cheese, salami, steak, sausage, hearts of palm, and more.

 Worth mentioning are the picadas, large plates of finger foods that are served with bread baskets and make a wonderful light but satisfying dinner with some wine.
 El Federal offers some especially creative selections, such as sautéed eggplant, fried raviolis, peanuts, walnuts, olives, ham, cheese cubes, and goat cheese.
 The picadas are a great choice if you aren’t in the mood for a hot meal, and they are ideal for eating slowly during great conversation or romantic whispers with your date.

 El Federal serves fresh homemade Spanish tortillas, and their salads are also notable, which range from specialties such as apples, carrots, walnuts and cheeses to traditional favorites with a lettuce and tomato foundation.
-As I said before, the main theme here is fresh and simple, so don’t expect fancy bistro salads, but you will not be disappointed with the quality.
+The main theme here is fresh and simple, so don’t expect fancy bistro salads, but you will not be disappointed with the quality.

 Have a coffee, bottle of wine, cocktail, or milkshake

 As for quenching your thirst, El Federal is like a bottomless well.
-You can sip on unique cocktails like a pisco sour, caipirinha, or the classic Negroni - a mix of gin, Campari and vermouth, with a slice of lemon - guzzle Argentine beers by the bottle, partake in pitchers of draught beer or cider, or just linger over carafes of Argentine wine.
-One tip is to order a chopp de sidra (a mug of traditional Argentine cider, on draught) for a mere AR$4.50.
-Or you could even go all out and order a bottle of champagne, which will run you anywhere between 15 and 52 pesos - still a bargain when translated into dollars.
+You can sip on unique cocktails like a pisco sour, caipirinha, or the classic Negroni – a mix of gin, Campari and vermouth, with a slice of lemon – guzzle handcrafted Argentine beers by the bottle, partake in pitchers of draught beer or cider, or just linger over carafes of Argentine wine.
+Order like a local by asking for a chopp de sidra (a mug of traditional Argentine cider, on draught).
+Or you could even go all out and order a bottle of champagne, which is surprisingly affordable at El Federal.

 Most of the alcoholic beverages are modestly priced, and as always in Argentina, wine is the best deal you can get if you don’t want to spend a lot.
 El Federal offers trusty, economic wines such as Traful, Lopez, and Concha y Toro.